twofortyfouram/android-toast-setting-plugin-for-locale/README.md

 ## Usage

+**PLEASE NOTE: If your device is on Android 6.0 or higher, you should disable Battery Optimization for this plugin (and Tasker) - otherwise you may find that it doesn't work properly!**

 ### Add A Server
 - Generate a [Long-Lived Access Token](https://www.home-assistant.io/docs/authentication/) in Home Assistant.
 - Create a new Task in Tasker.